ArtyProf/dotnet-build-test-publish-action/README.md

 - `sonar-host-url`: SonarCloud host url.
 - `dotnet-solution-path`: Path to the dotnet solution file (.sln).
 Default is '' (root).
 - `dotnet-version`: Dotnet version for actions/setup-dotnet.
 Default is '8.x'.
+- `is-need-publish`: If you need to publish files to the artifact, type 'true'

 ## Example usage